phalcon-kit/docs/docs/rest/rest-system.md

 );
 ```

-Zemit's parameter retrieval system is designed to make your data handling both safe and efficient, ensuring that you
+ Phalcon kit's parameter retrieval system is designed to make your data handling both safe and efficient, ensuring that you
 receive clean and validated data for your application's needs.

 ### Standardized Response

-The response service in Zemit plays a role in shaping the final output of your API.
+The response service in Phalcon Kit plays a role in shaping the final output of your API.
 It ensures that every response sent
 back to the client is well-structured, consistent, and aligns with REST standards.

 #### Automated Response Structuring

-**Automatic Detection and Injection**: When you return a value from your controller, Zemit intelligently incorporates
+**Automatic Detection and Injection**: When you return a value from your controller, Phalcon Kit intelligently incorporates
 this
 value into a standardized response object.
 This process takes place during the `afterExecuteRoute` phase, simplifying
 the
 response-building process.

-**Flexibility in Response Creation**: If you prefer to have complete control over the response, you can bypass Zemit’s
+**Flexibility in Response Creation**: If you prefer to have complete control over the response, you can bypass Phalcon Kit’s
 automation by returning your own `Response` instance.
 This flexibility allows for customized response handling as
 needed.